 In 1912, there were in Great Britain a total of 44 Reformatories and 148 Industrial Schools, with a combined population of 25,752 inmates.
 By 1926, there remained just 28 Reformatories and 56 Industrial Schools, with a population of 6,871.
-The dramatic decrease could be explained by a number of factors: an increasing use of probation, introduced in 1907; the increasing reluctance of local authorities to pay the cost of maintaining children placed there; a general decline in juvenile crime; and improvements in the education system; and a swing in attitudes against consigning young people to institutions.
+The dramatic decrease could be explained by a number of factors: an increasing use of probation, introduced in 1907; the increasing reluctance of local authorities to pay the cost of maintaining children placed there; a general decline in juvenile crime; improvements in the education system; and a swing in attitudes against consigning young people to institutions.
+The bad publicity created by the 'Akbar Scandal' in 1910 also made magistrates increasingly reluctant to use the establishments.
 In 1925, the Home Office set up a Departmental Committee to examine the future of Reformatories and Industrial Schools.

 A children could be admitted to an Approved School if he or she:

 - Was found guilty of an offence which, in the case of an adult, would be punishable by a prison sentence.

 - Was found to be in need of care, protection or control.

 - Was deemed to be 'refractory' while in the care of a Local Authority Children's Department.

 - Was brought back to Court because of behaviour while on probation.

 - Had run away from the care of a Local Authority or a 'fit person'.

 - Had come before the Court for truancy.